Home

 All stated unequivocally that Mrs. Piper's demonstrations utterly convinced them of the reality of survival beyond physical death.
 Lodge: "The hypothesis of surviving intelligence and personality ... is the simplest and the most straightforward and the only one that fits the facts."

 Hodgson (after 15 years of stringently testing her): "I entered the house profoundly materialistic, not believing in the continuance of life after death, and today I simply say, I believe.
 The proof has been given to me in such a way as to remove from me the possibility of a doubt."
-Elsewhere he stated: "I cannot profess to have any doubt that the chief communicators [from the "other side"] are veritably the personages they claim to be, and that they have survived the change we call death, and that they have directly communicated with us, whom we call the living, through Mrs. Piper's entranced organism."
+Emphasis is added here because that is a remarkably strong statement of admission from a scientist who had been one of the most reductionist, materialist and successful "debunkers" of his era.
+Elsewhere Hodgson stated: "I cannot profess to have any doubt that the chief communicators [from the "other side"] are veritably the personages they claim to be, and that they have survived the change we call death, and that they have directly communicated with us, whom we call the living, through Mrs. Piper's entranced organism."
 (See Jeffery Iverson, In Search of the Dead: A Scientific Investigation of Evidence for Life After Death, HarperSF, Amer. ed, 1992, ch.
 15)

 These and other Spiritualist accounts reveal that most people's consciousness at physical death floats beyond the physical body and begins to associate with a "subtle energy" realm of beautiful light, wherein it meets with benevolent spirit guides and loving ancestors; various forms of beauty and pleasure are experienced in these "light realms" on "the other side," but most of the time is spent learning about how to grow and progress spiritually, with the ultimate aim being complete formless God-Realization.

-The "subtle-energy light realms" are the usual post-mortem state for most people.
-There are much higher, much more refined levels of light, which are inhabited by spiritually mature (saintly, sagely) individuals; some of these beings descend occasionally to the middling levels of light to teach the souls residing at these levels.
-There also exist lower, darker, denser realms of light ("the lower astral planes") which are the temporary dwelling places for souls who die with great confusion, anger, fear, shame, greed, etc.; these souls are eventually brought up into the middling planes of light through the aid of spirit guides, loving ancestors, and the prayers of earthly humans.
+The "subtle-energy light realms" are the usual postmortem state for most people.
+There are much higher, much more refined levels of Light, which are inhabited by spiritually mature (saintly, sagely) individuals; some of these beings descend occasionally to the middling levels of light to teach the souls residing at these levels.
+There also exist lower, darker, denser realms of subtle-energy ("the lower astral planes"), which are the temporary dwelling places for souls who die with great confusion, anger, fear, shame, greed, etc. These souls are eventually brought up into the middling planes of light through the aid of spirit guides, loving ancestors, and the prayers of earthly humans.

 -----------